Proximyst/nonomura/README.md

 ## Usage

+Compile the project on your server (important!) with `cargo build --release`.
+If you don't supply `--release`, it will be extremely unoptimised and your performance will stagnate significantly.

+**Achtung**: This project is optimised towards hosting upwards of 40 players concurrently.
+Any higher amount might not work as well as the lower amounts, and any fixes are welcome for this so long as lower amounts do not become worse in performance.
+Performance hits on higher player counts are unwelcome but not disallowed; performance hits on lower player counts are both unwelcome and disallowed.

 The bound IP can be set in the environment variable `ADDRESS`.

 The routes are to be created in the file pointed at by the environment variable